wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 <span style="color:red">**YOUR ONE TIME MANDATORY PREPARATORY STEPS**</span>
 <br/>
 <br/>
-**To run all of these demos (the default demo and the additional demos), following either step 1 or step 2 below is mandatory**
+**To run all of these demos (the default demo and the additional demos), following either step 1 or step 2 below is mandatory for each deployment**

 1. If you are a beginner, follow [here](./QuickStartDemosPrepBeginnerLevel.md)
 2. If you are an expert, follow [here](./QuickStartDemosPrepExpertLevel.md)